 3 Best Practices for Employee Exit Interviews

 Given the tighter labor market, employee retention is a bigger challenge today than it was two years ago.
-What if we told you employee exit interviews could help with retention and even recruitment?
-Here are three of our six exit survey best practices.
+What if we told you exit interviews could help with retention and even recruitment?
+Here are three best practices for your employee exit interviews.

 Download our employee offboarding toolkit to see our full list of exit survey best practices.